Designating a Beneficiary

 Death Before Retirement

-The beneficiary under SMP is the spouse, unless the spouse has given written consent for the member to name an alternate beneficiary.
+The beneficiary under RSP is the spouse, unless the spouse has given written consent for the member to name an alternate beneficiary.
 Your spouse could elect to use the lump-sum death benefit to purchase an annuity contract.
 If there is no spouse, your designated beneficiaries will receive the death benefit.

 - If your death occurs while actively employed and before establishing 1.5 years of service credit, the death benefit is the current value of employee accumulations.